spacenomads/PassiveAggressiveMe/README.md

 ## USAgE

-CoPY aNY pLain TExT, LAunCh aLfrEd, tYpe PA! anD HIT eNter. that'S iT, NOW YoU hAVe youR pAssiVE-aGGReSSIvE TONED TEXT in yOur ClIPboArD.
+CoPY aNY pLain TExT, LAunCh aLfrEd, tYpe `pam!` anD HIT eNter. that'S iT, NOW YoU hAVe youR pAssiVE-aGGReSSIvE TONED TEXT in yOur ClIPboArD.

 ![uSE it WelL!](./assets/img/use-it-well.jpg)